 Night drives- Also enjoyed with a guide, this activity provides sightings of all sorts of nocturnal species, not least civet, genet, porcupine, and giant eagle owl!

-Walks- Walking appeals to travellers interested in observing the smaller things on safari – the plants, insects, and brilliant birdlife.
+Walks- Walking appeals to travelers interested in observing the smaller things on safari – the plants, insects, and brilliant birdlife.
 Often there are opportunities to track big game too!
 Please note, the minimum age requirement for walks is 15 years.

 Canoe trips- A canoe guide accompanies safarists on an excursion along the Chifungulu Channel, for some wonderful wildlife viewing from a different perspective.
 Full-day trips, with a stop for picnic lunch, are highly recommended!